o3de/o3de.org/content/docs/userguide/particles/emitter/creating.md

 ---
-description: ' Use the &ALY; &particle-editor; to create, duplicate, edit, manage, and organize emitters for particle effects. '
+description: ' Use the Lumberyard Particle Editor to create, duplicate, edit, manage, and organize emitters for particle effects. '
 title: Creating and Managing Particle Emitters
 ---